Good Food is for Dancing

 We ordered the whole deal: soda, junk, and more junk.
 We talked, laughed, and within 7 minutes (it truly was fast food) devoured it all.

-We looked at each other, looked at the greasy wrappers, and felt drained, sluggish, and miserable.
+We looked from the greasy wrappers to each other, and felt drained, sluggish, and miserable.

 Have you ever noticed how certain food does that to you?

-While other food gives you energy for the rest of the day, and makes you want to dance.
+While other food gives you energy in abundance, and makes you want to dance.

 A little cha-cha after lunch.